Nolan Jones Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 15th in MLB.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.87).
+- The Reds' 4.89 team ERA ranks 27th across all MLB pitching staffs.

-- Lively (4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- The Reds will send Abbott (3-0) to the mound for his fourth start of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts through 17 2/3 innings pitched.

-- The righty's last appearance came on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, surrendering two earned runs while giving up 10 hits.
+- In his last outing on Saturday against the Houston Astros, the lefty threw six scoreless innings while surrendering four hits.

-- The 31-year-old has put up an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
-Opponents are batting .255 against him.
+- In three games this season, the 24-year-old has an ERA of .00, with 6.1 strikeouts per nine innings.
+Opponents are hitting .161 against him.

 © 2023 Data Skrive.
 All rights reserved.